gnomon-inria/gnomon/README.md

 ## Prerequisites stuff

-For sake of clarity, les tu consider that all the programms are install under `$HOME/Development` folder.
+For sake of clarity, let's consider that all the programs are installed under `$HOME/Development` folder.

 ### OpenGL Stuff (at least for ubuntu)